A girls' soccer team smiles to the camera.

 Participation and empowerment are critical for children's protection and well-being

-Children want their voices to be heard.
-Active engagement of children and young people in advocacy and campaigning is essential to promote policy reform, implementation, and monitoring.
-And we know that youth participation ensures better results for children, young people, and the entire population.
+Children want their voices to be heard and can play a significant role as agents of transformation.
+Active engagement of children and young people in advocacy and campaigning is essential to promote policy reform, implementation and monitoring.
+Through decades of work, we know that youth participation ensures better results not only for children and young people, but also for the entire community

 ...